laurentpayot/floweret/README.md

 )

 f(1, 'a') // true
-f(1, 5)   // TypeMismatch: Argument number 2 (5) should be of type 'String' instead of Number.
+f(1, 5)   // TypeMismatch: Argument #2  should be of type 'String' instead of Number 5.
 ```

 ### Union of types